kimmykokonut/Garden-guardian/README.md

 ### Acknowledgements
 Thanks to my Epicodus team for the kickstart to get this project started and digging deep into the API together.
 Gabriel Tucker, Nikkita Torres, Chris Davila Ross

-todo:
---update api to search query by name for .includes